harfrancois/can-of-books-frontend/README.md

 ## Change Log
 Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example:

-03-01-2022 10:15pm - Change feature in progress.
+- 03-01-2022 10:15pm - Change feature in progress.
-03-02-2022 8:45p - Change feature complete. began work on Delete feature.
+- 03-02-2022 8:45p - Change feature complete. began work on Delete feature.
+- 03-02-2022 9:45p - Delete incomplete.
+- 03-05-2022 2:48 - Delete complete (Lab 12 complete)
+- 03-05-2022 4:25 - Update complete (Lab 13 complete)

 ## Estimates

-Name of feature: create
+-- Name of feature: Create - Lab 12

-Estimate of time needed to complete: 2hr
+- Estimate of time needed to complete: 2hr

-Start time: 8pm
+- Start time: 8pm

-Pause time: 10:15pm
+- Pause time: 10:15pm
-Continue time: 2pm March 2
+- Continue time: 2pm March 2
-Pause time: 4pm March 2
+- Pause time: 4pm March 2
-Continue time: 7pm March 2
+- Continue time: 7pm March 2
-End time: 845pm March 2
+- End time: 845pm March 2
-Actual time needed to complete: 2.25 + 2 + 1.75 = 6hrs
+- Actual time needed to complete: 2.25 + 2 + 1.75 = 6hrs

-Name of feature: Delete
+-- Name of feature: Delete - Lab 12
-Estimate of time needed to complete: 2hrs
+- Estimate of time needed to complete: 2hrs
-Start time: 8:45pm March2
+- Start time: 8:45pm March2
-End time: 9:50pm march2
+- End time: 9:50pm march2
-Actual time:1hr 5min
+- Continue time: 2pm March 5
+- End time: 2:48pm
+- Actual time: 2hrs

+-- Name of Feature: Update - Lab 13
+- Estimate time needed to complete: 2hrs
+- Start time: 2:48pm March 5
+- End time: 4:25pm March 5
+- Actual time: 1:37min

 ## Credit and Collaborations
 <!-- Give credit (and a link) to other people or resources that helped you build this application. -->

-Ryan Callaway: helped debug eslinter issues
+Ryan Callaway: helped get unstuck Delete and Update on Mar 5

-Cassie Bradshaw: helped debug error in the bootstrap Form.Check component
+## Other remarks

+- Brian still as of Mar 5 has trouble of MongoDB authorization in order to connect back end to front-server.
+  - Ryan and Ta Will tried to troubleshoot but unsuccessful.
+- .env continued to persist on github on backend when ACPing.
+TA Kassie Bradshaw helped delete .env on github.
+- Harvey has unusual stricter linter issues remaining unresolved.
+Ryan said to fix when possible.

 ## Process: Professional Pairing Practice